Park Model RV Tiny Home Insurance

 • Hear "we do not insure those," even though they would insure the right category

-That experience is very common and is usually about misclassification, not a problem with your home.
+That experience is common and is usually misclassification, not a problem with your home.

 • Describe your home as an RVIA Certified ANSI 119.5 Park Model RV

-• Let the agent know you are looking for a manufactured, mobile home, park model, or specialty RV style policy
+• Ask for a manufactured, mobile, park model, or specialty RV style policy

-• Have your basic details ready: size, value, location, and how you plan to use it
+• Have basic details ready: size, value, location, and how you plan to use it

-• Get quotes from a couple of companies so you can compare
+• Get quotes from two or three companies so you can compare

 Previous